Mission Vinyasa 200-Hour Yoga Teacher Training

 Emily, who moved to London from Canada in 2009, discovered her love for yoga while working as a makeup artist in the fashion industry.
 Yoga counterbalanced the long days working on shows for designers such as Yves Saint Laurent and Dior as well as shooting editorials for Vogue and Harper’s Bazaar.

-Her curiosity in the practice led Emily to a 200hr Ashtanga Vinyasa & Rocket teacher training in Goa with The Yoga People in 2015 and then to Mandala Vinyasa, Rocket ad other advanced trainings with teachers such as David Kyle and Ambra Vallo.
-In line with this Emily is continually learning more and more about the nuance of hand balance and functional anatomy in inversions, guided by world class hand balancers such as Sammy Dineen.
-She loves using this knowledge in her regular 4BEAT yoga classes as well as her specialist inversions and handstand classes at Mission.
+Her curiosity in the practice led Emily to a 200hr Ashtanga Vinyasa & Rocket teacher training in Goa with The Yoga People in 2015 and then to Mandala Vinyasa, Rocket and more trainings with teachers such as David Kyle and Ambra Vallo.
+Firstly falling for Rocket Yoga, and then moving into the realms of handstands and inversions, Emily is continually learning more and more about the nuance of hand balance and functional anatomy.
+She uses this knowledge in her regular 4BEAT yoga classes, creating an inclusive environment, as well as her specialist inversions and handstand classes at Mission.

 Pre-requisites